hegyi/macItemSelector/readme.md

 * `hasChildrenSymbol`: `function() { return "string"; }` (overriding the default symbol for non-empty nodes)
 * `nameStyle`: `function(name) { return <b>name</b>; }` (overriding the default node name rendering)

-For more example check `example.html` for more details!
+For more example check `example.html`!

 ### CSS classes
 The plugin uses CSS to formatting its content.
 You can override the default look and feel by changing the following CSS classes.